 The Perfect Valentine’s Day Gifts for Every Stage of a Relationship

-Can’t figure out what to buy for Valentine’s Day?
-Whether you’ve just started dating or have been together for year, this gift guide has got you covered.
+Is your heart racing just thinking about what to buy for Valentine’s Day?
+Whether you’ve just started dating or have been together for years, you’ll be smitten with this gift guide.

-An over-the-top gift can either work for you or against you.
+An over-the-top gift can either work for you or against you when you’ve just started dating.
 “Select something meaningful that indicates you are looking towards a bright future, but you are not needy or desperate,” says Diane Gottsman, a national etiquette expert and owner of The Protocol School of Texas.
 To be safe, steer clear from anything too personal unless you are absolutely certain the feelings are mutual.
-(And then, are you really sure or is still just wishful thinking?)
-It’s better to be sentimental but cautious – dinner for two at your apartment or a playlist made specifically for him or her.
-Or if you want to buy something, consider Sugarwish, an experiential “pick your own” candy gift that lets the recipient to choose their own sweets or A Full Leaf Tea Tasting Crate.
-It’s thoughtful (especially during a cold time of year) but it’s still just tea.
-(Get our free Valentine’s Day guide packed with dozens of quick tips and sweet ideas for an amazing V-Day celebration.)
+It’s better to be thoughtful, but cautious—like dinner for two at your apartment or a playlist made specifically for your crush.
+Or if you want to buy something small, consider Lovepop, 3D pop-up greeting cards that come in a variety of designs so you can choose the perfect sentiment (like rosebuds, for a budding love interest … get it?).
+And unlike real flowers, the Lovepop rose bouquet will last forever —hopefully just like your new romance.
+Find out facts you never knew about Valentine’s Day.

 Dating one to three months